shrfh/JS-Project/README.md

     applyFilters();
 ```

-Filters will be changed according to this:
+Image will be altered using `tranform` for rotation of image and `filter` for visual changes.

 ```
 const applyFilters = () => {